 Never leave children unattended in a vehicle, and do not let children play with power windows.
-Do not leave the key fob in or near the vehicle.
+Do not leave the Key Fob in or near the vehicle, or in a location accessible to children.
 Occupants, particularly unattended children, can become entrapped by the windows while operating the power window switches.
 Such entrapment may result in serious injury or death.